What is a Collaborative?

 - It is then up to the Forest Service to decide whether or not to adopt projects recommended to them by collaborative groups.

-- However, a collaborative may hire private contractors to assist the Forest Service with layout, prescriptions and other aspects of projects designed by the collaborative and, if the collaborative
+- However, a collaborative may hire private contractors or consultants to assist the Forest Service with a layout, prescriptions and other aspects of projects designed by the collaborative and, if

 - The contractor we’ve hired for the Darrington collaborative, forester Derek Churchill of Stewardship Forestry, will also be working with the collaborative and the USFS to identify and design

 pilot projects for this collaborative this fiscal year.